nikhilpr68/Certificates/README.md

 # Certificates
-List of certificates in technical fields
+List of certificates in technical fields that I have received